 As a business, you probably have a large catalogue of products - so many that to new customers, trying to find products they like can be overwhelming.
-Personalization is a key tactic to help you show the customer exactly what they need, when they need it.
+Personalization is one of the key beauty content marketing strategies to help you show the customer exactly what they need, when they need it.

 Frequently purchased products

 Leverage that FOMO again and build excitement as Wet and Wild Beauty have done below.
 For optimized effectiveness, tailor it to your customers' preferred categories.

 Personalized product recommendations